carotline/reactnd-would-you-rather/README.md

+Project: Would You Rather...
+This project is a questionary game.
+User can choose a avatar in the login page.
+Once he chose avatar he is being redirect to home page, with list of unanswered and answered questions by avatar.
+Avatar can click on question for more details.
+He can answer question or see details of votes.
+Avatar can create new questions and also see results of all others avatar in the leader board.
+Finally user can logout and be redirect to Login page.

+This project use react/redux library, for convenient purpose a fake data base and API is use.
+There is no real authetication.

+#Actions & Reducers
+- Alert.js
+- authedUser.js
+- polls.js
+- users.js
+- shared.js (action)
+- index.js (reducer)

+# Components
+- App.js
+- Login.js
+- Nav.js
+- PollList.js
+- Poll.js
+- FilteredPolls.js
+- AnsweredPoll.js
+- UnansweredPoll.js
+- LeaderBoard.js
+- Leader.js
+- NewPoll.js
+- PrivateRoute.js
+- NotFound.js

+# Middleware
+- index.js
+- logger.js

+# Utils
+- _DATA.js
+- api.js
+- helper.js
+- history.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
+Index.js

 ### `npm start`